 Once the kids are allowed on the computer the 2nd rule comes into play.
 They earn 30-45 minutes for completing their schoolwork.

 The kids are suddenly enthusiastic about getting their schoolwork done even when I’m dragging my feet.

 Come on, Mommy, I want to do my schoolwork!

 What a lovely refrain to hear!

 Weekends are a problem though.
 The children still want computer time, but I’m busy with other needed activities like planning or cleaning.

 There’s a solution though.
 It’s called chores.

-In a large family there are always extra chores which need to be done.
+In a large family, there are always extra chores that need to be done.
 A basket of laundry to fold, the kitchen to clean, or the front porch needs to be swept.